 There are 2 issues that need to be addressed with static wrinkles-

 As addressed earlier, the only modality of treatment for dynamic wrinkles is botulinum toxin.

 Dermal fillers are a soft gel that is injected into the face to sculpt the face and soften lines.

 Dermal fillers can help to smoothen the furrows of static wrinkles by literally filling these wrinkles.
-The overlying skin can also be treated with collagen building treatments to the skin such as fractional CO2 laser, Rejuran Healer, Skinboosters or chemical peels that induce collagen formation in the skin to resurface these grooves formed by the pull of the underlying muscles.
-However, if the underlying muscle pulling the skin is not treated with botulinum toxin, the wrinkles will still be seen.
+The overlying skin can also be treated with collagen building treatments to the skin such as fractional CO2 laser, Rejuran Healer, Profhilo, Skinboosters or chemical peels.
+These treatments induce collagen formation in the skin to resurface these grooves formed by the pull of the underlying muscles.
+However, the underlying muscle pulling the skin still needs to be treated with botulinum toxin otherwise the wrinkles will still be seen.

 There are a few reasons why a face can look broad:

 As explained in my post A Guide to A Slimmer V Face: Jaw Reduction Botox and Chin Filler Review, the masseter muscles at the sides of our jaw control chewing and clenching of the jaw.
 Hypertrophic (enlarged) masseter muscles make the sides of the jaw can look enlarged.
 Bruxism (teeth grinding) is one common cause of jaw/ masseter muscles enlargement.